The Art of the Meeting

 “Bill, I have been working with you for a long time as your accountant and probably not doing enough to show you how we have protected some of our clients’ SMSFs by putting in place strategies to secure any membership, wealth transfer and distributions to bloodline only.
 Most of our clients want to ensure that their SMSF and for that matter, all their wealth, is for family bloodline only.
 Does that interest you?”

 Now if Bill says yes, then book an appointment.
 And please, make sure you confirm the appointment and what it is about the day before so that you are not wasting your time waiting for a no-show.

 This is so important.
 If you don’t have a goal, the meeting will go nowhere.
 Importantly, it is impossible to know where the client stands on anything (am I right).
 But it is crucial for you to set an objective.
 Mine is always to get to an agreement on working together and making sure that any agreement is secured with a killer deal for both parties.
 It should always be win-win.

-If you are doing a Bloodline restructure, then the goal should be to get to an agreement to do a restructure for the client at an agreed fee for service.
+If you are doing a Family bloodline restructure, then the goal should be to get to an agreement to do a restructure for the client at an agreed fee for service.

 Step Three: Present at the Meeting

 Here’s the biggest tip or hack I can give you.
 A meeting is a presentation.
 Pure and simple.
 So make sure that you present and treat it as a presentation.
 For that we need some basic presentation skills.

 First up, get into rapport with the client by talking about their family.
 Engage.
 Find out about the black sheep, the golden child and who is financially smart, who is living with the wrong person and so on.
 People love talking about their family so get your best Hercule Poirot on.
 This will give you clues on where to keep the wealth from going – the whole idea of Family bloodline planning.